JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 Description:
 ^^^^^^^^^^^^
 Vertical interpolation observation operator implements linear interpolation in vertical coordinate.
-If vertical coordinate is air_pressure, interpolation is done in logarithm of air pressure.
+If vertical coordinate is air_pressure or air_pressure_levels, interpolation is done in logarithm of air pressure.
 For all other vertical coordinates interpolation is done in specified coordinate (no logarithm applied)

 Configuration options:
 ^^^^^^^^^^^^^^^^^^^^^^
 * :code:`vertical coordinate` [optional] : specifies which vertical coordinate to use in interpolation.
-If air_pressure is used, the interpolation is done in log(air pressure).
+If air_pressure or air_pressure_levels is used, the interpolation is done in log(air pressure).
 Default value is air pressure.

 Examples of yaml:
 ^^^^^^^^^^^^^^^^^